 Does your construction company still use spreadsheets, texts, and emails to communicate and manage your projects?
 Are messages getting lost?
 Is your team spending hours looking for documents?
 Can’t find change order requests from your clients?
-These are all the result of using legacy systems that aren’t integrated and don’t communicate with each other.
+These are all the result of managing projects with tools that aren’t integrated and don’t communicate with each other.

 If you nodded your head to anything above, don't worry, you're not alone.